rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 ## Introduction
 We value respect, diversity, honesty, reflection, and growth.
 We strive to intentionally create an environment where people are valued for their contributions while also encouraging personal and professional development.
 We take building a supportive and creative community seriously.
 We value:

-- Play and creativity around technology and problem solving (Have fun)

-- Team and community members should be aware of and proactively think about social implications of technology (Ask hard questions)
+- Having fun.
+Playing with technology, problem solving, and creativity are what we consider fun.

+- Asking hard questions.
+The social implications of technology aren't always good.
+The social implications of Dat should be.

-- Valuing public good over fast growth or private profit (Cooperation and mutualism)
+- Cooperation and mutualism.
+The public good is more valuable than fast growth or private profit.

-- Being a welcoming community with low barrier to entry (Welcome others)
+- Being a warm and welcoming community.

-- Transparency, including about failures (Be open & honest)
+- Being open and honest.
+Transparency, especially about our failures.

-- People working to understand the perspectives of others first (understand first, react or judge second)
+- Different perspectives.
+We strive to understand first, judge second.

-- Reflecting on ourselves and our work, check in honestly about whether our actions/process/projects are in line with our goals/values and if they need to change/update (Keep improving)
+- Constant improvement.
+Reflecting on ourselves and our work, checking in honestly about whether our actions/process/projects are in line with our goals/values, and always striving to be better.

-- We encourage people to make creative, fun, impactful projects with Dat.

 In order to support an atmosphere where that can happen, we encourage the following behaviors: